IureRosa/IureRosa/README.md

 - 🌱 Ask me about:

   - Robotics in general, specially for:
-    - Applied DeepRL in Mapless Navigation Problems, Transfer Learning and Neural Networks for Hyperparameters tunning;
+    - Applied DeepRL in Mapless Navigation Problems, Transfer Learning and Neural Networks for Hyperparameters tuning;
     - Human-robot Interaction
-  - Biomedical Engineering theory and applications;
+  - Data Science, Engineering theory and applications;
   - Solving problems with AI, data storytelling and education.

 ### Languages